helvijs2810/PHP-Computer-Store/README.md

 A second year project of simple store for computer parts using PHP and mySQL.

 Features:
--Add items to cart
+- Add items to cart
--Remove items from cart
+- Remove items from cart
--Select quantity
+- Select quantity
--Automatically calculates final price
+- Automatically calculates final price

 Preview: